Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The consequences and complications of streptoderma in a child can be very unfavorable.
-Bacterial infection is always accompanied by the development of inflammation, infection.
-If untreated, the risk of sepsis and bacteremia is quite high.
-Perhaps the development of chronic infection, which will be accompanied by periodic exacerbations, relapses.
-The danger is that chronic infection can persist throughout the body, and then can cause various inflammations of the internal organs and skin.
-Infection can penetrate into any organ or system, causing an inflammatory, purulent-septic process there.[1]
+Bacterial infection is always accompanied by the development of inflammation, an infectious process.
+In the absence of treatment, the risk of sepsis and bacteremia is quite high.
+It is possible to develop a chronic infection, which will be accompanied by periodic exacerbations, relapses.
+The danger is that a chronic infection can persist throughout the body, and then can cause various inflammations of internal organs, skin.
+The infection can penetrate into any organ or system, causing an inflammatory, purulent-septic process there. [ 1 ]

-How does streptoderma in children end?
+How does streptoderma end in children?

-Blood from the nose with streptoderma in children
+Nosebleeds with streptoderma in children

 Использованная литература